-I am an Instrument Scientist for the Atmospheric Measurement Facility (AMF), part of the National Centre for Atmospheric Science (NCAS).
+I am a Radar Instrument Scientist for the Atmospheric Measurement and Observation Facility (AMOF), part of the National Centre for Atmospheric Science (NCAS).
 I am responsible for the mobile X-band radar, the first of its kind in the UK.
 The radar is used to examine the microphysics and dynamics of convective clouds, in particular improving our understanding of the key processes that control rainfall development and intensity.

 I received a BSc (Hons) in Meteorology and Oceanography from the University of East Anglia in July 2003, studying abroad at the University of Colorado, in Boulder, in 2001/2002.
 I undertook a 10-week internship at the National Center for Atmospheric Research (NCAR) during summer 2002, working on a research project examining strong winds associated with squall lines.

 I joined the School of Earth and Environment in September 2003 as a postgraduate research student working with Prof. Alan Blyth on the Convective Storm Initiation Project (CSIP), funded by the Natural Environment Research Council (NERC).
 I also worked with Dr Tammy Weckwerth on data from the International H20 Project (IHOP_2002) through a Co-operative Award in Science and Engineering (CASE) with NCAR.